Anonymous-GeeSolver/GeeSolver/DefensePoints/readme.md

 ## Overly Skewed Text
 The Microsoft scheme in Dataset A design captchas with overly skewed text.
 Since the captcha decoder is designed according to the common characteristics of captcha images (i.e., the text is arranged horizontally from left to right), overly skewed captchas are inconsistent with our original intention.
 GeeSolver only obtains an accuracy of 22.67% when using 1000 unlabeled samples.
-With 5,000 unlabeled samples, GeeSolver achieves an accuracy of 74.76%, far exceeding other state-of-the-arts.

 However, the overly skew text is easily corrected by the preprocessing algorithm.
 Besides, solver can still achieve a high success rate with sufficient unlabeled samples.
 <div align=center> <img src="https://github.com/Anonymous-GeeSolver/GeeSolver/blob/main/DefensePoints/ms.png" width="350px"></div>